 What are skin cysts?

 Skin cysts are noncancerous bumps beneath the skin, usually filled with fluid or puss.
-The surface of skin is made of a thin, protective layer of cells that continuously shed.
-Most skin cysts form when these cells move deeper into the skin and multiply rather than slough off.
+The outer layer of skin contains cells that will shed.
+Cysts grow when such cells flourish beneath the skin rather than dissipate.
 Sometimes cysts form in reaction to skin irritation.
 In rare cases, disturbance of hair follicles can also cause skin cysts.

 Are skin cysts the same as sebaceous cysts?